History of Public Interest Institute

 Public Interest Institute staff attended the August 2011 Iowa Straw Poll in Ames, Iowa to hand out reusable cloth grocery bags with the PII logo and website address.
 Inside each bag were an “ObamaCare is Unconstitutional” Fact Sheet, some of the Institute’s most recent publications, and handouts from State Policy Network, Heritage Foundation, and Iowans for Tax Relief.
 Institute staff promoted Public Interest Institute, SPN, and other organizations, as well as discussed issues such as ObamaCare, the state budget, and government transparency with many of the Straw Poll attendees.
 Nearly 17,000 Iowans cast a vote at the Iowa Straw Poll, and many more than that were in attendance that day.

-Ongoing publications include FACTS & OPINIONS, IOWA ECONOMIC SCORECARD, LIMITS, INSTITUTE BRIEFS, and IOWA TRANSPARENCY NEWSLETTER.
+Ongoing publications include IOWA ECONOMIC SCORECARD, LIMITS, INSTITUTE BRIEFS, and IOWA TRANSPARENCY NEWSLETTER.

-As of today, Public Interest Institute has five staff members and one independent contractor.
+As of today, Public Interest Institute has five staff members.